emacsmirror/undo-fu/readme.rst

 Usage
 =====

-This package exposes two functions:
+This package exposes the following functions:

 - ``undo-fu-only-undo``
 - ``undo-fu-only-redo``
+- ``undo-fu-only-redo-all``

 You will need to make these to keys yourself.